esamattis/sauna.reload/README.rst

 Known issues
 ------------

-* Does not reload products directly under old-school Products/-directory.

 * Currently only FileStorage (ZODB) is supported

 * The watcher (watchdog) does not compile on OS X Lion 10.7.
 Snowleopard is